 Bill Mortimer (Extreme Left), and Burt Schneider.

-Burt is currently on the air afternoons at KUAZ radio.
+Burt is now retired after being the afternoon host KUAZ radio.
 He started his on-air career at KTKT-FM while in high school in 1957.

 This photo was taken Aug.
 21, 2008 in Tucson.